 5 tips to a Spooky Halloween

-It’s one of our favourite times of the year, where nature has transformed into a haven of autumnal hues and the golden sunbeams that burst through rich rusty trees, remind us that Halloween is on its way.
-We have some really great ideas for you, such as trick or treat ideas and trying your hand at making some delicious and creepy treats, including ghoulish “poison” toffee apples, which you can enjoy with a classic Halloween film such as “Hocus Pocus”
+It’s one of our favourite times of the year, where nature has transformed into a haven of autumnal hues and the dusty golden sunbeams that spotlight through coffee-coloured woodlands, reminding us that Halloween is on its way.
+We have some great ideas for you, such as trick or treat ideas and trying your hand at making some delicious homemade sweets, including ghoulish “poison” toffee apples, which you can enjoy with a classic Halloween film such as “Hocus Pocus”.

 Let us help you out with some more ideas…

 1. Decorate Your Home For Halloween

 The epitome of Halloween is of course a pumpkin.
 Adding them to your window sill or even above the fireplace are some popular places to put them, but why not add a creative spin with some Halloween displays in your home this year?
 Style your home with some chic and spooky accessories like white pumpkins and pine cones on your coffee table in a wicker display basket, along with tall black candle sticks for a dynamic effect.
-Choose one of our rustic foraging baskets to create a rustic display filled with pumpkins.
+Choose one of our rustic foraging baskets to create a display filled with pumpkins.
 You could make them extra spooky for Halloween by adding in some cobwebs and toy spiders on the baskets for a little bit of fun for the children!
 Then you can keep your baskets for storage afterwards!

 2. Make “Poison” Toffee Apples